vishveshmodcoicar/modern_portfolio_pack/README.md

 React JS Resume Starter Pack and Digital Portfolio
-- A tutorial inspired by @SonnySangha
+- A tutorial inspired by @sonnysangha

 Welcome to the Resume Portfolio Starter Pack!
 This project lets you showcase your skills, experience, and projects in a modern, customizable portfolio website.